svitaly/nvimconfig/README.md

 brew tap homebrew/cask-fonts &&
 brew install --cask font-<FONT NAME>-nerd-font
 ```
 where `<FONT NAME>` is the font name.
 Preffered are: `iosevka`, `jetbrains-mono`.

+## Etcetera

+Nvim configurations files are in `.config/nvim`.

+All downloaded stuff like plugins is saved to `.local/share/nvim`.

+Delete both this folders to strip down nvim back to defaults.